-The indeterminate tomato plant pruning for instance must be done at lower level, target the lower leaves and or suckers at the bottom of tomato plants.
-The main reason for this and the benefits of this practice is that it will facilitate and improve airflow which in return may help reduce foliar diseases.
+The indeterminate tomato plant pruning for instance must be done at the end of the season, at lower level.
+Target the lower leaves and or suckers at the bottom of tomato plants.
+The main reason for this and the benefits of this practice is that it will facilitate and improve airflow, which in return may help reduce foliar diseases.

-A well kept up tomato plant will produce large, flavourful tomatoes but it will be producing abundantly until the temperatures drop, if of course it is an indeterminate tomato variety.
+Pruning tomatoes is good for the plant.
+Remember to feed your tomatoes properly, will produce large, flavorful tomatoes.
+It will also be producing abundantly until the temperatures drop, if of course it is an indeterminate tomato variety.

-About 4 weeks prior to the first frost, it is recommended that the extra tomato sucker and its new flowers be cut off the plant.
+About 4 weeks prior to the first frost, it is recommended pruning tomatoes suckers and its new flowers be cut off the plant.
 But don’t over prune the plant.

 This will also allow the plant to focus on ripening the fruit that is currently hanging on the plant’s branches much quicker, to ensure you are able to harvest the tomatoes before it freezes outside.